Utkarsh-Vats-2000/MEMES_VS_NOTES/README.md

 - 300 images in test data
 ## Approach
 ### Without CNN
 The network architecture of Deep Neural Network was n,6000,2000,1000,500,100,20,1 with learning rate as 0.01, 5 epochs and a batch size of 100.
-All of this was implemented purely on Numpy.
+All of this was implemented on Numpy and Pandas.
 <br />
 ![repo24](https://user-images.githubusercontent.com/64823050/131244446-737e5074-0164-499d-8c82-f939f2efa382.png)
 ### With CNN